pgtipping/Synthalyst/memory-bank/progress.md

   - This strategic shift will ensure that Synthalyst becomes known for the exceptional quality of its AI-powered tools
   - All future development will be guided by this focus on making the AI shine

+- ✅ Enhanced Strategic Focus: Feedback Mechanisms and Custom Business Solutions (2024-03-08)

+  - Added two additional strategic priorities to our AI Excellence focus:
+    - Incorporating proper feedback mechanisms throughout the application to gather user insights
+    - Strategically positioning CTAs for custom business solutions across the web app
+  - These additions will:
+    - Create a continuous feedback loop for improving our AI tools
+    - Highlight the availability of custom solutions tailored to specific business needs
+    - Drive business growth through personalized service offerings
+    - Establish a direct channel for user input on AI performance
+  - This expanded focus ensures we not only deliver excellent AI tools but also continuously improve them based on user feedback and offer customized solutions

 ## Recent Updates (Last 24 Hours)

+- ✅ Enhanced Landing Page with AI-Focused Content (2024-03-08)

+  - Completely redesigned the landing page to showcase AI capabilities:
+    - Updated hero section with AI-centric messaging and value proposition
+    - Added AI showcase section with before/after comparison
+    - Reorganized features by AI capability rather than function
+    - Enhanced stats section with AI performance metrics
+    - Added "How Our AI Works" section with visual explanation
+    - Improved CTA sections with feedback mechanisms
+  - Implemented multiple feedback touchpoints throughout the page
+  - Added strategic CTAs for custom business solutions
+  - Included visual indicators of AI intelligence for each tool
+  - Added previews of actual AI outputs to demonstrate quality
+  - This comprehensive update better communicates our AI excellence and encourages user engagement
+  - Location: `nextjs-app/src/app/page.tsx`

 - ✅ Fixed Training Plan PDF Export Formatting (2024-03-08)